bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 1. The default design of the cookie consent box on the website.

 == Changelog ==

+= Version 1.1.0 =
+It's time we switch this plugin over to above 1.0 releases.
+- Changed the textdomain to conform with the plugin name = text domain.
+This means we will have full support for the WordPress.org Plugin translations.
+- Added Italian translation (Thanks Matteo)

 = Version 0.2.9 =
 - Improved German translation (Thanks Frank!)